malaviya-parth/CN/OSI/SessionL.md

 4. **Token Management**: Cookies or Tokens are generated at server side & sent to client, So next time when client sends request to server, it sends the token along with the request.
 Server verifies the token & sends the response.

-5. **Authentication & Authrization**: It verifies the credentials of the user & authorizes the user to access the resources.
+5. **Authentication & Authorization**: It verifies the credentials of the user & authorizes the user to access the resources.